 We conducted tethering experiments to 1) test for size-dependent survival, 2) test for differences in survival between seasons, and 3) measure CJS in LILA and in WCA3A each season to relate to the zero-population growth isocline.
-We tested size- and season-dependent survival in two wetlands in LILA by tethering snails across hatchling to adult sizes (3-30 mm shell length, SL) each season.
-But to measure CJS in WCA3A, we only tethered juvenile snails (3-10 mm SL).
-Each tethering experiment was conducted by placing snails into two transects (Figure 3).
-The transects defined as “near” were within 5 m of the ridge, and the transects defined as “far” were between 15 and 20 m from the ridge.
-Tethered snails within a transect were placed no closer than two meters apart to increase spatial representation and independence (Figure 3).
-We included 5-10 replicates of 3-mm size increments (i.e., 3-6mm, 6-9mm, 9-12mm,12-15mm, 15-18mm, 18-21mm, and >21mm SL) on each transect in LILA and 10-15 replicates of each 3-mm size increment (i.e., 3-6mm, 6-9 mm, >9 mm) in WCA3A.
-Snails were tethered by gluing 20 cm of either 2.4 lb (for small sizes) or 4 lb (for large sizes) monofilament line to the apex of the shell then attached to PVC poles pushed into the wetland soils (Figure 3).
-To obtain snails for tethering, Florida Apple Snail egg masses were collected from canals then hatched, and snails were reared in aquaria or outdoor mesocosms to the desired length.
+We tested size- and season-dependent survival in two wetlands in LILA by tethering snails across hatchling to adult sizes (3-30 mm shell length, SL) each season and measuring 24 h survival.
+To measure CJS in WCA3A, we only tethered juvenile snails (3-10 mm SL).
+Each tethering experiment was conducted by placing snails on two transects in the sloughs (Figure 3).
+The transects were arranged to capture potential spatial variation in survival and were arranged as “near” ridges (within 5 m of the ridge), “far” (15- 20 m from the ridge edge.
+Tethered snails within a transect were placed ≥2 m apart to increase spatial representation and independence (Figure 3).
+We included 5-10 replicates of 3-mm size increments (i.e., 3-6mm, 6-9mm, 9-12mm,12-15mm, 15-18mm, 18-21mm, and >21mm SL) on each transect in LILA and 10-15 replicates of each 3-mm size increment (i.e., 3-6mm, 6-9 mm, >9 mm) in the WCA3A wetlands.
+Snails were tethered by gluing 20 cm of either 2.4 lb (for smaller sizes) or 4 lb (for largeer sizes) monofilament line to the apex of the shell.
+The ends were attached to PVC poles pushed into the wetland soils (Figure 3).
+To obtain snails for tethering, FAS egg masses were collected from adjacent canals hatched, and snails were reared in aquaria or outdoor mesocosms to the desired lengths.

 Tethering experiments were run for two-three days and snail status was checked daily.
-We checked snail status by prodding the operculum to incite movement, and we scored the status into five categories: (1) “missing” if the snail was removed from the tether, (2) “crushed/peeled” if the tether had shell fragments remaining on the tether, (3) “empty” if the soma from the shell had been removed, (4) “dead” if snails did not respond when prodded and (5) “alive” if snails responded when prodded.
-Using the snail statuses, snails that were “alive” were counted as survivals, while snails that were deemed “missing”, “crushed”, “dead”, or “empty” were counted as mortalities.
+We checked snail status by prodding the operculum to incite movement, and we scored the status by five categories: (1) “missing” if the snail was removed from the tether, (2) “crushed/peeled” if the tether had shell fragments remaining on the tether, (3) “empty” if the soma from the shell had been removed, (4) “dead” if snails did not respond when prodded and (5) “alive” if snails responded when prodded.
+Using the snail status measures, snails that were “alive” were counted as survivals, while snails that were deemed “missing”, “crushed”, “dead”, or “empty” were counted as mortalities.
 Surviving snails were placed back onto PVC poles and mortalities were replaced with another tethered snail of the same size.
 To generalize measured survival to a larger area than the initial location where snails were set, tethers were moved two meters in a randomly chosen cardinal direction to obtain increased independence between nights.
 The fate of each snail-day combination was considered an independent measure of daily survival.
 We ran the tethering experiments to achieve ~ 30 daily observations of mortality per size class.
 To ensure that snails could not escape tethers, tethered snails within each size class were caged in LILA to exclude predators and observed for 72 hours.
 No snails escaped or died on tethers in the cages during 72 hours in the wetland.